Dr. Obed Adarkwah

-MD Fellowship in Pulmonary Diseases and Critical Care Medicine
+Pulmonary Diseases and Critical Care at VCU Health System

 It was his core rotation though in Internal Medicine at Wyckoff Heights Medical Center in NY that was to be the seminal rotation that would set him on the path to his Residency.
 “I feel I really went above and beyond there, coming in early and working late.
 I did some extra credit, doing an additional round with another attending there and then went to clinic.

 It was in this clinic that I accurately diagnosed a man with breast cancer, and I think this got a lot of notice for me.”
 Continues Obed, "There were several attendings at Wyckoff who later told me to apply for Residency there: I did and I matched into a 3 year Internal Medicine Residency.”
 As he had at MUA, Oped became part of the community and a leader during his Residency, serving as Chief Student in both the Department of Surgery and the Department of Medicine.
 He went on to become Chief Resident, and has followed this with a 3 year Fellowship in Pulmonary Diseases and Critical Care Medicine at Brooklyn Hospital, also in New York”.
 When asked about his success he offers these words of advice.
 “Keep your eye on the prize and forget the negativity.
 Be the first one there and the last one to leave.
 Most importantly, do what you are passionate about.”

 Troy Hamner is a recent 2022 MUA graduate.
 "I really give credit to some of my professors.
 They are some of the best teachers that I have ever had; they're really driven to teach, and went out of their way to help."Learn more